 The offer was straightforward and financially attractive: Kill a man in return for 50,000 euros in cash and the forgiveness of more than 20,000 euros in debt.
 Zoltán Andruskó, a Slovak pizzeria operator, quickly accepted – a decision that forever changed both his life and the history of Slovakia.

-The woman Andruskó said offered the deal was Alena Zsuzsová, an Italian translator and fixer who worked for one of Slovakia’s richest men, Marián Kočner.
+The woman Andruskó said offered the deal was Alena Zsuzsová, a fixer who worked for one of Slovakia’s richest men, Marián Kočner.
 Sitting together in a car outside her house, Zsuzsová gave Andruskó the details: a name, a couple of photos, and a home address.
 It was all he needed.

 The target was Aktuality.sk reporter Ján Kuciak.
 The information about the deal to kill him comes from a Slovak police investigation that was reviewed by OCCRP.

 The assignment wasn’t a natural fit for Andruskó.
 He wasn’t a killer.
 He was a bald, middle-aged businessman with a pot belly who later said he didn’t really want to kill anyone, mainly because he didn’t know how.

 So he asked a friend for help, a former police officer.
 Tomáš Szabo looked the part of a Hollywood assassin: tall, muscular, and tattooed, with a strong jaw and a shaved head.
 He was also good with guns and willing to take on the assignment.

 He also recruited a resourceful cousin, Miroslav Marček, an athletic former soldier who knew guns and could drive the car.
 The team was ready.